basho/basho_docs/content/riak/kv/2.1.3/setup/upgrading.md

 ### [Upgrading a Cluster][upgrade cluster]

-General guide on updating to a new version of Riak KV.
+General guide on rolling upgrades / updating to a new version of Riak KV.

 [Learn More >>][upgrade cluster]